Team-De-bug/Led_Matrix-Scrolling_Display-DHT_sensor/README.md

 # Led_Matrix-Scrolling_Display-DHT_sensor

-An arduino project of scrolling led display that show real time temperature and humidity
+An arduino project of scrolling led matrix display that show real time temperature and humidity